bensuperpc/infrastructure/README.md

 ### SSH access

-The default port for ssh/rsync is is 2222.
+The default port for SSH/rsync is 2222.

 You can access to the server with: